hugoocoto/hugoocoto/README.md

  *Informatics Engineering at USC, Spain*

-> Everything should be made as simple as possible, but not simper. ~ Albert
+> Everything should be made as simple as possible, but not simper.
-> Einstein
+> -- <cite> Albert Einstein </cite>

 - Low level lover
 - C programmer